artur-sobolewski/CNN-compression/README.md

   # A Study of Architecture Optimization Techniques for Convolutional Neural Networks

-This repository contains the code for the experiments conducted as part of the work 'A Study of Architecture Optimization Techniques for Convolutional Neural Networks'.
+This repository contains the code for the experiments conducted as part of the work 'A Study of Architecture Optimization Techniques for Convolutional Neural Networks' (https://doi.org/10.1007/978-3-031-37720-4_25).

 All our experiments are reproducable.